Towns and cities aren't devoid of wildlife. A whole host of animals and plants share these urban spaces with us.

 London is home to more than 15,000 known species.

 What lives near you?
-Ideas for exploring your local wildlife
+Ideas for exploring your local urban wildlife

 Urban wildlife hotspots to explore in the UK